codebrew/rails3-backbone-mongoid-templates/README.md

 # Rails-3-Backbone-Mongoid-Templates

-This application template will give you a Rail 3 starter app based on backbone.js, mongoid, and devise in a matter of minutes
+This application template will give you a Rail 3 starter app based on haml, jquery, backbone.js, mongoid, and devise in a matter of minutes

 ## Running